 to faith I can assure you that we find there is nothing

 of substance to negate the possibility of God’s

 For most of us, belief in God comes through the recognition

 of his presence in the Church and within

 our everyday lives.
 As I have said elsewhere, belief is built

 experience of each and everyone of us, and we need to have accumulated soundly evaluated evidence from

 within our experiences to support genuine faith, as opposed to

 A whole section of the website is devoted to the task of finding

 evidence of God's existence, by recognising his presence as defined above.
-The first section “Believing in God” section is supported by two other major sections, “God in the Church” and “God in our lives”.
+The first section “Our faith journey” section is supported by two other major sections, “God in church” and “God in our lives”.

 questions may still present themselves to those who are pursuing new